InjectiveLabs/injective-docs/docs/develop/modules/injective/exchange/04_state_transitions.md

 - Update orderbook metadata for subaccount
 - Emit `EventCancelDerivativeOrder` event with marketID and order info

-## Batch cancellation of derivative orders
+## Batch Cancellation of Derivative Orders

 Batch cancellation of derivative orders is carried out by `MsgBatchCancelDerivativeOrders` which consists of `Sender` and `Data`.